RUTH: A DRAMA IN FOUR ACTS

 - It was to Bethlehem that Joseph traveled with his expectant wife, Mary

 - It was in Bethlehem that Jesus, the true King, was born

 - It was in the fields of Bethlehem that angels appeared to announce Jesus’ birth to the shepherds

+Something about this consistency of the geography in the biblical narrative brings me comfort.
 I think it’s the idea that God doesn’t give up on us, but keeps coming back to meet us in those places of need, giving us the opportunity to take our own place in the genealogy of the family of God.